peijunz/ipynb2pelican/README.md

 performance according to the test on my blog.
 So all of them are enabled by default.

 ### Metadata Extraction
-As we stated, **All and Only** Metadata should be stored at the first Cell of ipynb.
-If there is non-metadata content found, it will raise an exception.
-After the extraction of metadata, the **MetaCell will be removed**, as we have extracted all the information.
+As we stated, all metadata should be stored at the first cell of ipynb.
+If there is no metadata, then article is treated as draft and use filename as title and slug.
+After the extraction of metadata, the metdata cell will be removed, as we have extracted all the information.

 #### Summary Extration
 By default, it will generate a summary of size 600.
 Every extra cell incurs a penalty of 120 chars in case that there are too many small cells.